timrdf/DataFAQs/packages/faqt.python/readme.md

 ## Register

-(Note: only needed to be done once)
+(Note: only needed to do this once)

-Ran:
+Ran the following from this directory to register at http://pypi.python.org/pypi/faqt

 ```
 python setup.py register
 ```

-from this directory to register at http://pypi.python.org/pypi/faqt